usnistgov/trojai-example/README.md

 --------------
 # Container Submission Mechanism

-Containers are to be submitted for evaluation by sharing them with a functional NIST Google Drive account (trojai@nist.gov) via a team Google Drive.
+Containers are to be submitted for evaluation by sharing them with a functional NIST Google Drive account (trojai@nist.gov) via a team Google Drive account.

 1. Package your solution into a Singularity container.
 2. Upload your packaged and renamed Singularity container to Google Drive using the account you registered with the NIST T&E Team.
     - **Files from a non-registered email address will be ignored**
 3. Right click on the container file within Google Drive and select "Share", enter "trojai@nist.gov" and click "Done"
 4. Your container is now visible to the NIST trojai user.
-5. Every 15 minutes the test and evaluation server will poll the NIST trojai@nist.gov Google Drive account for new submissions.
+5. Every few minutes (less than 15 minutes) the test and evaluation server will poll the NIST trojai@nist.gov Google Drive account for new submissions.
 6. When your submission is detected, your container will be added to the evaluation queue.
-Your container will run either a) as soon as resources are available, or b) as soon as resources are available after your once per week submission restriction resets.
-If you upload another container (which is required to have the same filename) while the previous job is still in the queue, your most recent container will be evaluated instead of the container that existed when the submission was entered into the queue.
+Your container will run either a) as soon as resources are available, or b) as soon as resources are available after your timeout window has passes.
+The timeout window is used to limit submission to one per week per team.
+If you upload another container (which is required to have the same filename) while the previous job is still in the queue (but has not yet been downloaded), your most recent container will be evaluated instead of the container that existed when the submission was entered into the queue.

 --------------